General Eisenhower Statue at Eisenhower Presidential Library

 Eisenhower Street Mural

 You can also catch another glimpse of Ike on your way back to the Interstate Highway.
-Head north on Buckeye Avenue from downtown or the Presidential Library and you’ll see this intentionally pixelated black and white mural on the East side of the street, less than half a mile up the road from the Library.
+Head north on Buckeye Avenue from downtown or the Presidential Library and you’ll see this intentionally-pixelated black and white mural on the East side of the street, less than half a mile up the road from the Library.
 It’s on the side wall at Meysenburg’s Liquor Store, 405 N Buckeye Ave, Abilene, KS.

 Did you know that there are no Presidential Libraries for the men who served before Herbert Hoover, the 31st President of the United States?
 Learn more about the history of Presidential Libraries here.
 Have you had a chance to visit any of them?
 What was your favorite thing about it?

-Find Out More About My Visit to Kansas
+More Posts About My Visit to Kansas

 Road Trip Destination – Manhattan Kansas – Day 3